kks2005/EngineShell.Platform/README.md

 - Microsoft.WindowsAppSDK
 - System.Reactive
 - MSTest and Moq
-- FlaUI for WPF UI automation

-## Repository hygiene

-Generated build, IDE, test-result, coverage, and publish artifacts are excluded through [`.gitignore`](.gitignore).
-After cloning, NuGet and build assets are recreated automatically during restore and build.
+- FlaUI.Core and FlaUI.UIA3

 ## Contributing

-This solution is currently an architectural prototype.
+This repository is an architectural POC.
 When contributing:

 1. Keep UI-independent behavior out of client projects.
-2. Depend on `Engine.Contracts` instead of concrete adapters.
+2. Depend on `Engine.Contracts`, not concrete adapters.
-3. Register the selected adapter in the client composition root.
+3. Select concrete adapters in each client composition root.
+4. Keep WPF and WinUI automation IDs logically aligned.
+5. Put cross-client page-object behavior in `UiTest.Infrastructure`.
-4. Add tests in the matching test layer.
+6. Add tests at the lowest reliable test layer.
-5. Keep package versions centralized.
+7. Keep package versions centralized.

 ## Notes

-Built with assistance from AI coding tools for scaffolding and documentation; architecture and design decisions are my own.
+Built with assistance from AI coding tools for scaffolding and documentation;
+architecture and design decisions are my own.